Keep Your Computer Running Fast & Secure

 To keep your computer running smoothly and securely contact Perry Computer Services today and schedule your computer tune-up service.

 If your computer were to be rendered unusable, do you have a backup plan where you could easily recover and restore your data files?
-Unfortunately for some end-users a data backup is not given much consideration until disaster has already occurred.
-Recovering from a potential hard drive failure, theft or computer virus should not be stressful for the end-user if there is an existing data backup.
+Unfortunately for some end-users, a data backup is not given much consideration until a disaster has already occurred.
+Recovering from a potential hard drive failure, theft, or computer virus should not be stressful for the end-user if there is an existing data backup.

 How often you should back up is determined by how much time the end-user is willing to spend recreating data files or how much data you are willing to lose.
 Daily, weekly, or monthly backups should be part of your computer maintenance.